Complex Saddles of Charged-AdS Gravitational partition function: Abstract

 \section{Abstract}

-In this paper, we consider the Euclidean partition function of charged and uncharged AdS black hole geometries in $d+1$-dimensions.
+In this paper, we consider the Euclidean partition function of uncharged and charged $AdS_{d+1}$ black hole geometries in canonical and grand canonical ensemble for $d\geq3$.
 It is seen that the partition function can be reduced to a one-dimensional integral, which can be investigated using methods of Picard-Lefschetz.
 The saddles of the system correspond to either naked-singular geometry, thermal-AdS, small-, intermediate- or large-sized black hole for different ranges of parameter space.
-These are solutions of Einstein's equation, which are dominant saddles in the partition function in various regimes of parameter space.
+These are solutions of Einstein's equation, which are dominant saddles of the partition function in various regimes of parameter space.
 A naive analysis of the partition function involving these saddles would lead to conflicts with the standard understanding of black hole thermodynamics and also with AdS/CFT.
-However, when the partition function is analysed using Picard-Lefschetz, it is seen that naked-singular geometries don't contribute.
-The saddles corresponding to them are {\it irrelevant}, aligning well with the Cosmic Censorship hypothesis.
-Saddles corresponding to negative specific heat are either small- or intermediate-sized black holes.
+However, when the partition function is analysed using Picard-Lefschetz, it is seen that naked-singular geometries turn out to be irrelevant and therefore do not contribute.
+This also aligns well with the Cosmic Censorship hypothesis.
+Depending on the ensemble, saddles corresponding to negative specific heat are either small- or intermediate-sized black holes.
 Although they are {\it relevant} in the partition function but are sub-dominant.
-They also drop out under homology averaging.
-Saddles corresponding to only non-negative specific heat contribute to the Euclidean partition function.
+They drop out under homology averaging.
+Only saddles corresponding to non-negative specific heat contribute to the Euclidean partition function.
 Finally, we analyze the allowability of these complex geometries using the KSW criterion.